-Assessment of Corporate Performance.
+- Assessment of Corporate Performance.
 The Compensation Committee uses corporate performance measures in two ways.
 First, in establishing total compensation ranges, the Compensation Committee considers our performance within our industry using various measures, including sales growth, stock price, EBITDA, and net income.
-Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of payments under our Management Incentive Plan.

-- Assessment of Individual Performance.
+Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of payments under our Management Incentive Plan. - Assessment of Individual Performance.
 Individual performance affects the compensation of our employees, including the CEO and the other named executive officers.
-Beginning in fiscal year 2007, the Compensation Committee adopted a formal evaluation process for our CEO.
+The Compensation Committee has adopted a formal evaluation process for our CEO.
 Each member of our Board provides a written, subjective evaluation of our CEO, on an anonymous basis, covering a broad range of criteria.
-The evaluations are summarized and the Compensation Committee considers them in setting the CEO's compensation.
-For each other named executive officer, the Compensation Committee receives a recommendation from the CEO and also exercises its judgment based on the Committee's interactions with the executive officer. - Benchmarking.
-The Compensation Committee benchmarked our compensation programs in fiscal years 2011 and 2012 with a peer group consisting of the following companies, which companies are broadly similar with respect to industry (generally, manufacturers of electrical components and equipment) and size (based on revenues and market capitalization):
+The evaluations are summarized by Frederic W. Cook & Co., Inc., and the Compensation Committee considers them in setting the CEO's compensation.
+For each other named executive officer, the Compensation Committee receives a recommendation from the CEO and also exercises its judgment based on the Committee's interactions with the executive officer.

+• Benchmarking.
+The Compensation Committee benchmarked our compensation programs in fiscal years 2012 and 2013 with a peer group consisting of the following companies, which companies are broadly similar with respect to industry (generally, manufacturers of electrical components and equipment) and size (based on revenues and market capitalization):